 A weave is a great way to experiment with different hairstyles, including straight bangs and long, sleek ponytails without the need for chemical relaxers.
 While glamorous enough to wear for a date or night out partying, the weave ponytail with bangs can also be dressed down for school, work, or a casual brunch with friends.
 However, like any weave, it’s important to make sure you don’t leave it in longer than six to eight weeks, or you will risk damaging your natural hair.

-17. Fine Hair Medium Length Hairstyle + Bangs
+52. Fine Hair Medium Length Hairstyle with Bangs

 When choosing a hairstyle for your fine hair, it’s important to select a look that adds texture and movement and creates the illusion of more volume and thickness.
 That is because fine hair tends to fall flat and can look limp and lifeless as a result.
 Bangs are a great way to add some much-needed structure to fine hair, while a choppy, wavy medium-length cut creates more dimension and makes the hair seem fuller.
 A combination of highlights and lowlights is the perfect finishing touch.